UniversalDependencies/docs/_hy/dep/orphan.md

 cc(Mary, and)
 ~~~

-In this example, the subject _Մերին_ is promoted to the head position in the second conjunct.
-Attaching the object _թեյ_ to the subject is necessary to preserve the integrity of the clause, but using the standard relation [obj]() would be misleading because _թեյ_ is not the object of _Մերին_.
+In this example, the subject _Մերին_ “Mary” is promoted to the head position in the second conjunct.
+Attaching the object _թեյ_ “tea” to the subject is necessary to preserve the integrity of the clause, but using the standard relation [obj]() would be misleading because _թեյ_ “tea” is not the object of _Մերին_ “Mary”.
 Therefore, the `orphan` relation is used to indicate that this is a non-standard attachment.
-By contrast, the coordinating conjunction _իսկ_ performs essentially the same function as in the non-elliptical case and therefore retains its normal relation [cc]().
+By contrast, the coordinating conjunction _իսկ_ “and” performs essentially the same function as in the non-elliptical case and therefore retains its normal relation [cc]().